chetanmeh/meta64/readme.md

 ## Current Features (already working)

-* Basic JCR Browser capability (Tree browsing with ability to "drill own" into the tree)
+* Basic JCR Browser capability
+	- Tree browsing with ability to "drill own" into the tree
+* Soft "Brandable"
+	- Rebrand the entire portal by entering brand name in the properties file.
 * Login/Logout
 * Auto-login using Cookies
 * Signup new users (including captcha, and password)